utdata/jedr-academy/README.md

+<img src='images/jedr_hex_800.png' align="right" height="139" />

 # JedR Academy

-<img src='images/jedr_hex_800.png' align="right" height="139" />
+> “Always pass on what you have learned.” – Yoda

+## Overview

 To be clear, this isn’t a package.
 It’s some training material.

-> “Always pass on what you have learned.” – Yoda

-## Overview
+Here is a [list of released lessons](resources/links.qmd).

 This project is a series of [learnr](https://rstudio.github.io/learnr/) interactive tutorials designed to develop and improve R skills with a